 The structure of Pittston Burlington Group was determined functionally, the underlying concept being the aggregation of all the Company's global freight transportation and logistics management services businesses.
 Thus, investors with a positive view of these businesses will be able to target their investments more precisely than is the case under the Company's present structure.
 The structure of Pittston Brink's Group is designed to encompass the Company's security services and home security businesses.
-The structure of Pittston Minerals Group continues to aggregate the Company's coal and mineral related business currently operated by Pittston Coal Company and Pittston Burlington Group and Pittston Brink's Group was in most instances based on the association of those assets and liabilities with the underlying businesses of each of Pittston Brink's Group and Pittston Burlington Groups.
+The structure of Pittston Minerals Group continues to aggregate the Company's coal and mineral related business currently operated by Pittston Coal Company and Pittston Burlington Group and Pittston Brink's Group was in most instances based on the association of those assets and liabilities with the underlying businesses of the respective Groups.
+See Annexes IV and VI for a description of the businesses of each of Pittston Brink's Group and Pittston Burlington Group.